 Please note, this post may contain affiliate links.
 Visit Devine Fairytale’s Disclosure Policy for more details.

-It’s almost summer time and you know what that means – longer days, the kids are out of school, and of course, a trip to the beach.
-Whether you’re going for a nice, long summer vacation or just a quick weekend getaway, a day at the beach can be ruined if you’re not prepared before you get there.
+It’s almost summertime and you know what that means – longer days, the kids are out of school, and of course, a trip to the beach.
+Whether you’re going for a nice, long summer vacation or just a quick weekend getaway, a day at the beach can be ruined if you’re not prepared.
+Here are some tips to help you plan a beach vacation.

 Planning a trip anywhere can be overwhelming, especially when you’re planning for an entire family.
-There are some basic questions to ask or research prior to leaving home that make the process a little bit smoother.
+There are some basic questions to ask or research before leaving home that make the process a little bit smoother to plan a beach vacation.

 The Rules of the Beach